aspark003/ML_portfolio/gov_finance_regression/README.md

 Residual values

-Severity categories
+Severity labels

-This file is designed for direct ingestion into Power BI.
+Investigation flags

+The dataset is Power BI–ready with no downstream model logic.

 Power BI Dashboard